 Here is why the rock’s texture matters to the well-being of your aquarium cichlids:

 Rough, sharp-pointed rocks can wound your fish.
 Ensure the rock you choose for your cichlid’s aquarium is smooth enough, or that it’s a pre-treated type of stone with smooth edges.
 Some aquarium rocks such as limestone are cichlid-friendly by definition and do not need additional treatment.

 Obviously, apart from the love of pet fish, the other essence of having an aquarium is to enhance a room’s appearance, be it in the office or the house.

 So here is what should guide you when you balance between the right rock and the overall beauty of the aquarium:

 Rocks form a great part of an aquarium’s appearance so you should select them based on the taste you hope to bring out.
 The rocks should at least blend well with your décor.
 Choose rockwork that is in contrast with the background or the substrate’s color.
-Balance between small and large ones, and try to imitate a natural-looking environment.
+You should balance between small and large ones, and try to imitate a natural-looking environment.